C-Boy

-C-Boy (d.
-June 2018, age ~14) was a lion in the Serengeti National Park, Tanzania.
+C-Boy (died June 2018, age ~14) was a lion in the Serengeti National Park, Tanzania.
 He is known for having survived an attack from a pack of three male lions, nicknamed "The Killers", in August 2009.
 He later nearly succumbed to infection after the attack.
 A decade later, C-Boy was found dead due to unknown causes.
 Photographer Nick Nichols took pictures of him during visits to the Serengeti between 2011 and 2013.

+C-Boy is the father of two famous lions, Snyggve and Tryggve.
+Snyggve died in March 2023 after ruling the Namiri Plains with his brother for seven years.